What is Insomnia? Defining on the basis of symptoms and duration

 - Avoid keeping the mobile phone or a watch/clock right next to your bed.
 Keep it on a table at least a little more than an arm’s length away.

-- For those facing chronic sleeplessness, cultivating alternate bed-time habits like reading or listening to music, instead of surfing on visual gadgets can be indeed helpful.
+- Cultivating alternate bedtime habits like reading or listening to music, instead of surfing on visual gadgets can be indeed helpful for those with chronic sleeplessness.

 - Relaxation techniques: A simple bedtime lying routine consisting of focusing successively on each section of the body and consciously relaxing each part, followed by focusing on your breath (inhaling and exhaling) and visualizations of positive, serene, pleasing scenes/ visuals, helps to fall asleep